sdut-datadesk/beat-analysis-sdpd/README.md

 ### The SDUT repository contains the following:

+- `beat_demographics_2019_acs.csv` - Population totals of each beat in the city of San Diego, according to the U.S. Census Bureau 2019 5-year American Community Survey (ACS).
+- `pd_beats_datasd` - Shapefiles and names for all beats within the city of San Diego, available on the [city's data portal website](https://data.sandiego.gov/datasets/police-beats/).
 - `ripa_actions_taken_datasd.csv` - Actions taken in each stop by San Diego Police Department.
 Contains data for stops from July 2018 through December 2020.
 - `ripa_contraband_evid_datasd.csv` - Contraband or evidence found during each stop by San Diego Police Department.
 Contains data for stops from July 2018 through December 2020.
 - `ripa_disability_datasd.csv` - Disabilities perceived in each stop by San Diego Police Department.
 Contains data for stops from July 2018 through December 2020.